 The Revolving Credit Facility contains aggregate commitments of \$60.0 million from two FDIC-insured banking institutions (which may be increased to up to \$100.0 million in aggregate, subject to available borrowing base and additional commitments) which may be borrowed, repaid and redrawn, subject to a borrowing base based on eligible loan obligations held by the Company and subject to the satisfaction of other conditions provided under the Revolving Credit Facility.
 Interest is payable on the Revolving Credit Facility at the greater of (1) the applicable base rate plus 0.50% and (2) 4.50%, as provided in the Revolving Credit Agreement, payable in cash in arrears.
-The Company incurred a one-time commitment fee expense of approximately \$0.5 million, which is included in prepaid expenses and other assets on the Company's consolidated balance sheets and amortized over the life of the facility.
-Commencing on the six-month anniversary of the closing date, the Revolving Credit Facility has an unused line fee of 0.25% per annum, to be paid semi-annually in arrears, which is included within interest expense in the Company's consolidated statements of operations.
-On December 28, 2022, the Company drew on the full amount of the Revolving Credit Facility, resulting in \$60.0 million outstanding and \$0.0 million available for borrowing and incurred interest expense of approximately \$0.1 million for the year ended December 31, 2022.
-All outstanding borrowings were subsequently repaid in full on January 3, 2023.
-The Company amortized approximately \$0.1 million of deferred financing costs for the year ended December 31, 2022, respectively.
+Upon entering into the Revolving Credit Agreement, the Company incurred a one-time commitment fee expense of approximately \$0.5 million, which was included in prepaid expenses and other assets on the Company's consolidated balance sheets and amortized over the life of the facility.
+Commencing on the six-month anniversary of the closing date, the Revolving Credit Facility has an unused line fee of 0.25% per annum, payable semi-annually in arrears, which is included within interest expense in the Company's consolidated statements of operations.
+Based on the terms of the Revolving Credit Agreement, the unused line fee is waived if our average cash balance exceeds the minimum balance required per the Revolving Credit Agreement.
+During the years ended December 31, 2023 and 2022, we incurred approximately \$47.9 thousand and \$25.0 thousand in unused line fees, respectively.
+As of December 31, 2023 and 2022, outstanding borrowings under the Revolving Credit Facility was \$42.0 million and \$60.0 million, respectively, and \$18.0 million and zero was available for borrowing as of December 31, 2023 and 2022, respectively.